sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/troubleshoot-sg-extension.md

 3. Look for error messages in your browser's  `Network panel`

 #### Why is the extension icon on my sidebar is shown as inactive / greyed out?

 This happens if the extension is disabled or if you're visiting a page where an extension can't have any actions.
 For example, Open-in-Editor extensions do not work on top level folders [(example)](https://sourcegraph.com/github.com/sourcegraph/sourcegraph) because you cannot open a repo.

+#### How do I upgrade the extensions in my private extension registry?

+You can upgrade an extension in your private extension registry by simpily running the same `src extensions copy -extension-id=... -current-user=...` command as you would when you first [publish the extension](https://docs.sourcegraph.com/admin/extensions#publish-extensions-to-a-private-extension-registry).

 ## Extension Specific FAQs